 Tests and diagnosis

 X-rays can reveal most greenstick fractures.
-Your doctor may also ask for an X-ray of the uninjured limb, for comparison purposes.
-Some greenstick fractures are difficult to see because a child's soft bones may not show up as well on X-rays.
-In these cases, an ultrasound or computerized tomography (CT) scan may provide better images.
+Some greenstick fractures are difficult to see because a small bend in the bone may not show up as well on X-rays.

 Treatments and drugs

-Broken bones, even greenstick fractures, need to be immobilized so that they can grow back together.
-Casts are the most common way to keep a bone still, but your doctor may decide that a removable splint could work just as well.
+On occasion, your doctor may decide that a removable splint could work just as well, particularly if the break is mostly healed.
 The benefit of a splint is that your child might be able to take it off briefly for a bath or shower.

 Here are some tips to reduce your child's risk of greenstick fractures: